dwagelaar/TTC2011/TTC2011/README.txt

 This task concerns generating a constant - or static - model.
 For EMFTVM, this task was solved in the ATL language:
 - helloworld.atl contains the first part of the task
 - helloworld2.atl contains the second part of the task
+- helloworld3.atl contains the third part of the task
+- helloworld3b.simplegt contains the SimpleGT version of the third part of the task

 Endpoint rules are used to generate a constant number of elements.